kevin-montrose/public-broadcasting/README.markdown

 than static deserialization, due to skipping a fair number of allocations and type mappings.

 As with extreme compactness, a need for extreme speed would be best served by directly using protobuf-net.

-#Reminder, Work In Progress!
-Use At Your Own Risk, Because It Could All Break Tomorrow!